Zamiell/isaac-faq/Indexing.md

 However, since the RNG value is the same for both Tainted Lazarus and Dead Tainted Lazarus, we need to revert to using the RNG of `CollectibleType.COLLECTIBLE_INNER_EYE` (2) for Dead Tainted Lazarus.

-Note that since The Forgotten and The Soul also share the same RNG, they will also result in the same index.
-This is usually what is desired, since they share the same items.
-However, if it isn't the case, then you can use the RNG for `CollectibleType.COLLECTIBLE_SPOON_BENDER` (3) for The Soul.
+Note that since The Forgotten and The Soul also share the same RNG, they will have the same index.
+This is usually what is desired, since they share the same collectibles.
+However, if this is not desired, then you can use the RNG for `CollectibleType.COLLECTIBLE_SPOON_BENDER` (3) for The Soul.

 All of this should be abstracted into a `getPlayerIndex` function.
 (In IsaacScript, this is included in the standard library.)